natyusha/ShokoRelay.bundle/README.md

 | 18 restricted (override)          | X       |

 **Note:** Many series are missing these tags on AniDB so adding them is encouraged to help improve everyone's metadata.

-#### Minimum Tag Weight
-Many tags on AniDB use a [3 Star Weight System](https://wiki.anidb.net/Tags#Star-rating_-_the_Weight_system) which represents a value from 0 (no stars) to 600 (3 stars) and determines how relevant the tag is to the series it is applied to.
-By setting this value you can filter out tags below a certain star threshold if desired.